-Prerequisite(s): 1 of MAT369(Modeling and Differential Equations in Biological and Natural Sciences), PHY327(Special Functions of Mathematical Physics); PHY122(General Physics II)
+Prerequisite(s): 1 of MAT369(Modeling and Differential Equations in Biological and Natural Sciences), MAT465(Modeling and Differential Equations in Biological and Natural Sciences), PHY327(Special Functions of Mathematical Physics); PHY122(General Physics II)

 Comprehensive Laboratory I

 Students work in small groups on advanced experiments from various physics subfields (including modern physics, electronic instrumentation, magnetism, and optics) with a focus on the role of experiments, interpretation of data, and scientific communication.
 Incorporates an introduction to LabVIEW software for computerized data acquisition and experiment control.
 (One three-hour laboratory and an occasional one-hour seminar per week.
 Prereq.: junior or senior standing in physics.
 Fall)